tmaguire/GeoScout/src/docs/about.md

 There is no need to sign up or log in and no personal information is supplied from you to the organisers (and no personal information will be requested from this web-app).
-We use the information provided by your device to generate a unique Device ID which is used to allow you to track your <a href="foundCaches" data-navigo>found caches</a> and see your position on the <a href="leaderboard" data-navigo>leaderboard</a>.
+We use the information provided by your device to generate a unique Device ID which is used to allow you to track your <a href="foundCaches" data-navigo="true">found caches</a> and see your position on the <a href="leaderboard" data-navigo="true">leaderboard</a>.
 We only store the Device ID and found caches (cache ID and timestamp when found).
 No personally identifiable information is stored.
 Please refer to our
-<a href="privacy" data-navigo>Privacy Policy</a> for more
+<a href="privacy" data-navigo="true">Privacy Policy</a> for more
 information.
 </p>
 <h2>Who are we and why have we made this challenge</h2>